Ad

 Recorded at Crystal Industries, Los Angeles, CA.

-Cover manufactured by Far Out Productions, Inc., L.A., California.
+Far Out Productions, Inc., L.A., California, manufactures the cover.

 Record manufactured by United Artists, Inc., Los Angeles, California 90028.